TorstenH82/docs/dabdream/donationkey.md

 Enter the Donation Key in DABdream:

 Please ensure you copy and paste the **entire key** and do not miss any characters.
+I recommend downloading the Donation Key and transferring the .txt file to your head unit.
+This way, you can easily copy the entire file content and paste it directly into DABdream.